 Here you can see my favourite photos from our trip to Greenland in winter 2015.

-Have you ever been to Greenland yourself and how did you like it?
+Have you ever been to Greenland?
+How did you like it?
 Do you have any questions about my article?
-If so, please write me a comment!
+If yes, then write me a comment!